Colorado Appoints Natural Medicine Advisory Board to Shape Psychedelic Program

 Skippy Leigh Upton Mesirow

 Skippy Leigh Upton Mesirow of Aspen, CO occupies a seat focused on determining the criteria for approving permitted organizations.
-According to Mesirow’s campaign website, he is Colorado’s youngest City Councilperson.
-He is a Founder of the Elected Leaders Collective, which promotes mental health for elected officials, public sector workers, and first responders.
+Mesirow is a former member of the Aspen City Council who unsuccessful ran for reelection in 2023.
+According to his campaign website, he was Colorado’s youngest city councilperson.
+Mesirow formed a company called Elected Leaders Collective, which aims to promote mental health for elected officials, public sector workers, and first responders.
 A former competitive skier and collegiate national champion, Mesirow describes himself as a passionate advocate for the environment, community connection and empowerment, mental wellbeing, and diversity, equity, and inclusion (DEI).

 Mesirow serves on the Indigenous and Religious Use and Outreach Subcommittee and the Products, Research, and Data Subcommittee.